akora-sasu/Diabetes-Studies/README.md

 ![image](https://github.com/user-attachments/assets/dd356616-b4b2-4dd2-83ce-f66eed95cde5)

 # 3 Methods
-The overlap observed in our PCA suggests a limited linear separability of our cohorts(diabetic or not). using a linear model (such as Logistic Regression) might struggle to accurately classify the data.
+The overlap observed in our PCA suggests a limited linear separability of our cohorts(diabetic or not). using a linear model (such as Logistic Regression) might struggle to classify the data accurately.
 As such, a more complex model that can capture non-linear relationships or interactions between features is typically better suited.

-Random Forest which is an ensemble of decision trees that mitigates the overfitting problem of a single tree by averaging predictions from multiple trees is used.
-This is because is robust to overfitting, handles non-linear data, and works well with categorical and numerical features.
+Random Forest is an ensemble of decision trees that mitigates the overfitting problem of a single tree by averaging predictions from multiple trees.
+This is because it is robust to overfitting, handles non-linear data, and works well with categorical and numerical features.
 One disadvantage of the model is that it is less interpretable than a single decision tree and can be computationally intensive.
 # 4 Insights
 ## Table 1: Model performance matrix
 ![image](https://github.com/user-attachments/assets/294abd79-6a33-46bd-ba87-5654b859727c)